 - Genetics

 - Chemical imbalances in the brain

 - Exposure to frightening or upsetting experiences (e.g. bullying, abuse, life stresses)

 - Perfectionism

-Whatever it is that causes BDD, we know there are effective treatments available to help people overcome BDD.
+Whatever it is that causes BDD, we know that it is not your fault or anybody else's fault and that there are effective treatments available to help overcome BDD.